NHACTAOHOCBAI/Hospital_Management_System_FE/docs/design_guidelines.md

 - Prefer responsive layouts with Flexbox and Grid; avoid absolute positioning unless necessary.
 - Keep components small, cohesive, and accessible (use semantic HTML, aria-\* and focus states).
 - Use the provided color palette tokens only—do not hardcode hex values.
-- Support light and dark themes.
-The `.dark` class on a parent enables dark mode.
 - Refactor as you go; keep shared helpers and components in their own files.
 - Use Lucide icons via the shared enum [`ICONS`](src/constants/icons.enum.tsx).